acco93/virtual-parking-system/README.md

 The above functionalities should be supported in a client-server interaction schema if the server is available or using local interactions with near sensors otherwise.

+## Complexity aspects ##

+The system should face the following aspects:

+* it is composed by a dynamic and possibly large set of components.
+At a given moment the number of clients is unpredictable

+* it is open, that is components could be added or removed while the system is working

+* it is heterogeneous, clients, server and sensors application may be written in different programming language

+* it should work in a centralized and decentralized/distributed way

+* the interactions are asynchronous and loose coupled

+* the components are situated in a (virtual) world

+* there are some reactivity requirements

+How to deal with the previous aspects?

+* strong modularity, rigid boundaries definition

+* loose coupled interactions, eg. MOM adoption and standard message formats (JSON)

 ### How do I get set up? ###

 1. Download the [source](https://bitbucket.org/acco93/virtual-parking-system/src)